50 common weather terms, explained

 Meteorologists commonly refer to fronts, which exists between two large bodies of air that each exhibit similar temperature and moisture conditions.
 Cold fronts are boundaries between warm and cold bodies of air when the cold air is replacing the warm air.
 Warm fronts describe the opposite effect.

-Easterlies, on the other hand, blow from the east.
+Easterlies blow from the east.
 These cold, dry prevailing winds emanate from polar highs and flow to low-pressure regions.

 Powerful prevailing winds that move east across the tropics, trade winds got their name because they have been instrumental throughout history to travel, communication, trade, exploration, and war.
 Even today, the shipping industry relies on these intense and predictable winds.